bimdata/documentation/src/on-premises/install/prerequisites.md

 configuration with more servers: each server need to have at least two instances.

 ## Software
-Bimdata softwares are distributed with their dependencies in the form of Docker Images.
+BIMData.io softwares are distributed with their dependencies in the form of Docker Images.
 This facilitated the installation but makes it necessary to use a technology capable of running the containers (Docker, Containerd, etc.).